Concrete Factory "El Xerrallo"

 Despite the dangers and everyting, its a totally unique place ideal for industrial thematic pictures.

 Text and photos are by p.urbex.
-Click here to see all reports by p.urbex.
+Click here to see p.urbex's profile and other reports.